vegaprotocol/specs/protocol/0079-TGAS-transaction_gas_costs.md

 ## Network parameters

 - `network.transactions.maxgasperblock` is a network parameter with type unsigned integer with a minimum value of `100`, maximum value `10 000 000` and a recommended default of `10 000`.
+If the parameter is changed through governance then the next block after enactment will respect the new `maxgasperblock`.
 - `network.transaction.defaultgas` is a network parameter with type unsigned integer with a minimum value of `1` and maximum value of `99` and default value of `1`.

 Note that the min / max values set above are deliberate: as we'll see below we can fit at least one transaction with default gas into a block.